 Doctors and nurses, among the first to bear witness to the horrors of the pandemic, are also the first to be inoculated.

-His was the first confirmed death from what became known as COVID-19; a virus that has now killed nearly two million people and continues to ravage communities across the world.
+His was the first confirmed death from what became known as COVID-19; a virus that has now killed more than two and a half million people and continues to ravage communities across the world.